phoenix-flyhigh/promptbook/README.md

 ```bash
 npm run test:mutation
 ```
+Note: To run mutation tests, remove the stryker-tmp file from the "testPathIgnorePatterns" in jest.config.js file.
 ## Local environment Setup
 To set it up in the local, add a dotenv file with the following keys: